SpineML/spineml.github.io/spinecreator/sourcelin/index.md

   libxt-dev zlib1g-dev
 ```

 Note that the Qt version needs to be 5.x; Qt 4.x is no longer supported.
+On Ubuntu 16.04 the default Desktop Kit uses Qt 4.x.
+This can be fixed by running QtCreatora nd openning the SpineCreator project as described below.
+Select 'Projects' from the left hand bar and the 'Manage Kits...' from the top left of the pane.
+Select the 'Desktop' kit from the top box, and scroll down in the bottom box to the value 'Qt Version' which has a drop down menu - make sure to select a Qt 5.x version from this menu.

 Let's create a directory to keep the source code in one place: